vrtcreativelab/voicemachine/README.md

 - `input`: the voice input, lowercased for easier matching against expressions
 - `rawInput`: the voice input
 - `conv`: the `actions-on-google` conversation object

+The options object can contain these keys for now:

+        {
+            visualizer: {
+                input: ["yes", "no"],
+                label: "A nice label for the GraphViz node" }
+        }

+Input are all input strings that are tried in order to draw a graph (see [Visualization](#Visualizer)).

 Each state must return an object with these keys